- The name of the Club shall be ‘Skerries Rugby Football Club’

 (m) Each or all of the Trustees shall be entitled to access to all minutes or financial records of the Club whenever they may wish and in addition shall have the power to request and attend a special General Committee Meeting.

-In accordance with the objects of the Club as stated in Rules 3 and 4, the Club shall make provision for a Youth Section.
-Members of this section shall be designated Youth Members and will be restricted to persons from six years and up to eighteen years of age.
+(i) In accordance with the objects of the Club as stated in Rules 3 and 4, the Club shall make provision for a Youth Section.
+Members of this section shall be designated Youth Members and will be restricted to persons from thirteen years and up to eighteen years of age.

-(a) The Youth Co-Coordinator shall be appointed by the outgoing General Committee for the following season.
+(a) The Youth Coordinator shall be appointed by the outgoing General Committee for the following season.